stan-dev/loo/README.md

 ### Efficient approximate leave-one-out cross-validation for fitted Bayesian models

+__loo__ is an R package that allows users to compute efficient approximate leave-one-out cross-validation for fitted Bayesian models, as well as model weights that can be used to average predictive distributions.

-Leave-one-out cross-validation (LOO) and the widely applicable information criterion (WAIC) are methods for estimating pointwise out-of-sample prediction accuracy from a fitted Bayesian model using the log-likelihood evaluated at the posterior simulations of the parameter values.
+Leave-one-out cross-validation (LOO-CV, or LOO for short) and the widely applicable information criterion (WAIC) are methods for estimating pointwise out-of-sample prediction accuracy from a fitted Bayesian model using the log-likelihood evaluated at the posterior simulations of the parameter values.
 LOO and WAIC have various advantages over simpler estimates of predictive error such as AIC and DIC but are less used in practice because they involve additional computational steps.

-The __loo__ R package package implements the fast and stable computations for LOO and WAIC from
+The __loo__ R package package implements the fast and stable computations for approximate LOO-CV and WAIC from

 * Vehtari, A., Gelman, A., and Gabry, J. (2017).
 Practical Bayesian model evaluation using leave-one-out cross-validation and WAIC.